goatcarpo/CS50P-Final-Project-CV-Generator/README.md

 #### Description:

 This program's goal is to take user's input and then automatically create a one page, A4 formatted CV with the user's information.
-The format and design is very basic but the design aspect can be improved later.
-For now it was my goal to simplify the process of creating a CV.
+The format and design is very basic and input is given through the command-line for now.
+For now it was my goal to set a foundation for simplifying the process of creating a CV.

 ## project.py